PaulFidika/authkit/README.md

 - 2FA codes expire in **15 minutes**.

 Operation:
+- Key rotation is outside the scope of this library and should be handled by your infrastructure (e.g., External Secrets Operator updating mounted secrets, then restarting pods).
-- To rotate keys for JWKS: add the new public key to the map under a new kid, switch the active signer, leave the old pub in the map until tokens expire, then remove it.
+- To rotate keys manually: add the new public key to the map under a new kid, switch the active signer, leave the old pub in the map until tokens expire, then remove it.
+- For local development, AuthKit auto-generates keys in `.runtime/authkit/` (disabled in production).

 Integration requirements (API server)
 - Rate limiting: if you provide Redis via `WithRedis`, AuthKit enables a default Redis-backed rate limiter automatically.